mechatroner/vscode_rainbow_csv/README.md

 * WYSIWYG
 * Familiar editing environment of your favorite text editor
 * Zero-cost abstraction: Syntax highlighting is essentially free, while graphical column alignment can be computationally expensive
-* High information density: Rainbow CSV shows more data per screen than column aligned views since it doesn't insert space fillers.
+* High information density: Rainbow CSV shows more data per screen because it doesn't insert column-aligning whitespaces.
 * Ability to visually associate two same-colored columns from two different windows.
 This is not possible with graphical column alignment

 #### Disadvantages